smoh/ETGOutskirts/docs/notes/meetings.md

 TODO:

-1. Confirm with MB that DR10 images used sky-subtraction method of Blanton et al. 2011
+1. Confirm with MB that DR10 images used sky-subtraction method of Blanton et al. 2011 --> yes, correct
 2. Ask RL about how to rotate the field images such that north is up to math NSA masks.
 3. Claire will send the code to generate ivar images.